A Game of Thrones-Chapter 45

 |Chapter chronology (All)|

-Ned knows Pycelle is Cersei’s creature, and doesn’t care.
+Ned knows Pycelle is Cersei's creature, and does not care.
 He is not actually confident in Robert, but he does not want Cersei to know that.
-He calls for honeyed wine, which will not cloud the mind as badly as the milk of the poppy, because he needs to think.
+He calls for honeyed wine, which will not cloud his mind as badly as the milk of the poppy, because he needs to think.
 Ned thinks how sometimes a child’s innocent eyes can see things that grown men are blind to and how some day he will have to tell Sansa how she made it all come clear to him.

 When Cersei arrives at nightfall, Ned notes that she is proudly displaying the bruise Robert has given her.
 For the first time in a long time, Ned can see her beauty.
-When he declares that he knows the truth Jon Arryn died for, Cersei scoffs whether he has brought her here to pose riddles or to kidnap her, and Ned replies that if she believed such things she would not have come.
+When he declares that he knows the truth Jon Arryn died for, Cersei scoffs whether he has brought her here to pose riddles or to kidnap her.
+Ned replies that if she believed such things she would not have come.
 He then asks about the bruise, and if Robert does such things often.
 She replies that it has never been on the face before and that her brother Jaime would have killed Robert if he knew.

 When Ned suggests a correction of “brother” to “lover,” Cersei does not trouble to deny it.
 Cersei admits that she and Jaime have been lovers since they were children and that when Jaime is in her she feels whole.
 When Ned asks about his son Bran, Cersei admits that he saw her and Jaime, offering her love for her own children as a reason for the attempted murder.
 Ned counters with a declaration that all three of Cersei’s children are Jaime’s.
-The last time a Baratheon had a child with a Lannister was 90 years before when Tya Lannister wedded Gowen Baratheon; the single child was large and lusty boy with a full head of black hair.
+The last time a Baratheon had a child with a Lannister was ninety years before when Tya Lannister wedded Gowen Baratheon; the single child was large and lusty boy with a full head of black hair.
 Thirty years before that a Lannister had taken a Baratheon maid; all the children had black hair.
 According to The Lineages and Histories of the Great Houses of the Seven Kingdoms, the children of a Lannister and a Baratheon always had black hair.

-When Ned asks what made her hate Robert so much, Cersei reveals that on their wedding night Robert called her “Lyanna” in the midst of sex.
+When Ned asks what made her hate Robert so much, Cersei reveals that on their wedding night Robert called her “Lyanna” in the midst of the consummation.
 The story leads Ned to declare that he does not know which of them to pity more, but that he must still do his duty.
 Cersei makes a sexual advance on Ned while telling him that the realm needs a strong Hand and that he will never regret being kind to her.
 Ned immediately rejects the advance by asking if she made the same offer to Jon Arryn and she slaps him.
 Offended by Ned’s honorable persona, Cersei brings up Jon Snow and accuses Ned of many other possible debaucheries.